nguyenkevin16/encore/README.md

 of interaction without ever signing up.
 Hopefully, this concept will help increase throughput and traffic.

-Non-users can play audio, and view users and tracks.
+Non-users can:
+- Play audio
+- View users
+- View tracks

+Immediate future plans:
+- Allow visitors to search for users or tracks

 #### User Features
 With so much interaction available to non-users already, an important distinction needed to be made to incentivize signing up.

-Users can upload and manage their own audio and add comments to any audio track.
+Users can:
+- Upload audio, images
+- Manage audio, images
+- Edit their profile pages
+- Add comments to audio tracks

-Immediate future plans include more user features outlined below.
+Immediate future plans:
+- Allow users to create, view, and share playlists
+- Allow users to queue tracks
+- Allow users to like/favorite tracks

+#### Technical Design

+More information can be found in the [development readme][dev_readme].
+[dev_readme]: ./docs/README.md

 ## Notable Technology

 #### Backend
-Encore runs on Ruby on Rails and is hosted on Heroku.
+- Encore runs on Ruby on Rails and is hosted on Heroku.
 The backend is essentially just a web server and provides APIs for interacting with our database.

-Heroku utilizes a NewRelic APM (application performance management) to track uptime and periodically ping the heroku dyno, keeping it awake for quicker response.
+- Heroku utilizes a NewRelic APM (application performance management) to track uptime and periodically ping the heroku dyno, keeping it awake for quicker response.

-PostgreSQL was our database implementation of choice and is easy to integrate with Heroku hosting.
+- PostgreSQL was our database implementation of choice and is easy to integrate with Heroku hosting.

-BCrypt was utilized for password-salting and hashing for a secure authentication system.
+- BCrypt was utilized for password-salting and hashing for a secure authentication system.

 #### Frontend

-Encore utilizes the React.js framework following a Redux implementation to deliver a responsive single-page application.
+- Encore utilizes the React.js framework following a Redux implementation to deliver a responsive single-page application.

-NPM and Webpack were our choices for managing packages and bundling the React components.
+- NPM and Webpack were our choices for managing packages and bundling the React components.

-jQuery was used for managing AJAX API requests to our back-end, but was used very sporadically for DOM manipulation.
+- jQuery was used for managing AJAX API requests to our back-end, but was used very sporadically for DOM manipulation.
 Most DOM manipulation was handled by vanilla methods.

-Cloudinary was used for both audio and image storage.
+- Cloudinary was used for both audio and image storage.
 The web service also allows for the creation of waveforms based on audio tracks.

-## Future Plans

->Additional features:
-- Allow visitors to search for users or tracks
-- Allow users to create, view, and share playlists
-- Allow users to queue tracks
-- Allow users to like/favorite tracks